 A journey on which you discover Erzgebirge folk art

 As early as the 16th century, miners used their free time or periods of unemployment to work the wood in the region.
 The wood carvers in the Ore Mountains earned an additional income with wood carving.
 Apart from that, there were miners who switched entirely to the production of miner's figures, candle arches, Christmas mountains, humpback mines or nutcrackers.
 Other branches of trade were added later.
-These include, for example, the lace or the Glass Factory *, Incidentally, there are artisans in the Erzgebirge who already practice their profession in the eighth generation.
+These include, for example, the lace or the Glass Factory * (Advertisement).
+By the way, there are craftsmen in the Erzgebirge who have been practicing their profession for eight generations.
 The work is often passed from father to son.
 Erzgebirge folk art has a long tradition.

 You can buy Erzgebirge folk art Seiffen here